Temporal Routing in Static Networks: The Schedule Completion Problem: Hardness of Constrained TEDSC

 For each clause $j \in [m]$, there is one additional walk that starts on $s^*$ at time step $1$.
 We call these walks \emph{clause walks}.
-As $A$ is a satisfying assignment, there is a literal $l$ that is satisfied.
+As $A$ is a satisfying assignment, at least one of the literals in the $j$-th clause is satisfied, so let $l$ be any such literal.
 Suppose that $l$ is the $k$-th occurrence of the non-negated variable $x_i$.
-Then the walk takes the path $s^* s_j^c s_{i, k} x_{i, k} c_j z^*$.
-If $l$ is the $k$-th occurrence of a negated variable $\overline x_i$, then the walk takes the path $s^* s_j^c s_{i, k+1} \overline x_{i, k} c_j z^*$.
-This walk is edge disjoint with all variable walks because the edge $s_{i, k} x_{i, k}$ ($s_{i, k+1} \overline x_{i, k}$) is only used if $x_i$ would be false (true) in $A$.
+Then the walk takes the path $s^* \, s_j^c \, s_{i, k} \, x_{i, k} \, c_j \, z^*$.
+If $l$ is the $k$-th occurrence of a negated variable $\overline x_i$, then the walk takes the path $s^* \, s_j^c \, s_{i, k+1} \, \overline x_{i, k} \, c_j \, z^*$.
+This walk is edge disjoint with all variable walks because the edge $s_{i, k} x_{i, k}$ ($s_{i, k+1} \overline x_{i, k}$) is used only if $x_i$ is false (true) in $A$.
 It is disjoint to other clause walks because all clause walks are internally vertex disjoint.
 Finally, all described walks have length and lifespan $5$.
 As the total number of literals is $3m$, the total number of walks is $4m$.